CrocoFactory/sensei/docs/learn/user_guide/params_response.md

     ```

 #### Forward Reference
-In python 3.9 `Self` is not included into `typing` module, but is included into `typing_extensions`.
+In Python 3.9 `Self` is not included in the `typing` module, but is included in `typing_extensions`.
-Because of this, IDEs often cannot understand this return type in python `3.9`.
+Because of this, IDEs often cannot understand this return type in Python 3.9.
 You can achieve the same functionality using **Forward References**.

 /// info
-[Forward reference](https://peps.python.org/pep-0484/#forward-references) is way to resolve issue, when a type hint contains names that have not been defined yet.
+[Forward reference](https://peps.python.org/pep-0484/#forward-references) is a way to resolve the issue, when a type hint contains names that have not been defined yet.
-Basically, it is a string literal, that can express definition, to be resolved later.
+It is a string literal, that can express a definition, to be resolved later.

 For example, the following code, namely constructor definition, does not work: